adamforprovo/campaign-website/src/content/issues.md

 ![](../assets/photos/downtown.jpg)

-Housing policy is a key question for Provo.
+Housing is one of Provo’s biggest challenges.
 Families are being priced out of homeownership, while students and single renters are increasingly filling homes in family neighborhoods.

-**The root cause of our housing problem is scarcity.** The solution is to get more housing on the market, of all kinds — including rentals and student housing in locations that make sense.
+**The root cause of our housing problem is scarcity.** We need more homes on the market, of all kinds — including rentals and student housing in locations that make sense.

 A more abundant housing market helps everyone.
-When students and working professionals can live closer to where they study and work, it eases rental pressure in our established neighborhoods.
+When students and working professionals can live closer to where they study and work, it relieves pressure on established neighborhoods and makes it easier for families to buy back in.

 ### To promote homeownership, we need to address affordability.

-Utah was recently ranked the third-least affordable state to buy a home in the country, behind only Hawaii and California.
+Utah was recently ranked the third-least affordable state to buy a home, behind only Hawaii and California.
 Those states are outliers.
 We shouldn't be.

-**The median sale price for a house in Provo is $700,000.** If we want to keep homeownership within reach for families, we need to lower the barriers to more affordable housing options.
+**The median sale price for a house in Provo is $700,000.** If we want to keep homeownership within reach for families, we need to lower the barriers to building more affordable options.

-We should allow more types of gentle, small-scale housing like backyard cottages, duplexes, and townhomes.
-These options offer an entry point into the market, and fit naturally into existing neighborhoods without disrupting their character.
+This includes gentle, neighborhood-scale housing like small-lot homes, backyard cottages, and townhouses.
+These offer an entry point into the market and fit naturally into the fabric of our neighborhoods.

 ### Growth is coming.
 We choose whether to guide it.

 Provo is an economic hub.
-We offer world-class education, jobs, recreation, and real opportunities for upward mobility.
-People are drawn to Provo because of this.
+We offer education, jobs, recreation, and upward mobility.
+People are drawn to Provo for these opportunities.

-**Utah County is projected to grow by over 160,000 people in the next decade.** If we push this growth outside our city, we could see thousands of new commuters driving into Provo each day for work and school.
-That means more traffic, more wear on our streets, and more pressure on city services — without the tax revenue that comes from new homes.
+**Utah County is projected to grow by over 160,000 people in the next decade.** If we push this growth outside our city, we'll see thousands of new commuters driving into Provo each day for work and school.
+We'll face increased traffic, pollution, and strain on city services — without the tax revenue that comes from new residents.

 By planning new growth around job centers and transit, we can reduce traffic and build up our tax base.
-This means a wealthier city, less impact on existing neighborhoods, and a better quality of life for Provo residents.
+This means a wealthier city, less impact on current residents, and a better quality of life for everyone in Provo.